zamanf/opensrp-client/README.md

 login-username - demotest,
 login-password - Demot123

-Check app.properties file in "drishti-app/asset/" folder to change the demo server url to your own instance of opensrp server.
+Check app.properties file in "drishti-app/asset/" folder to change the demo server url to your own instance of ei.opensrp server.